 Use your rewards points to buy him a gift card to his favorite store.

-I give a more detailed explanation of the different ways I earn free gift cards in my post-Seven Easy Ways I Earned $955 for Christmas.
+(I give a more detailed explanation of the different ways I earn free gift cards in my post-Seven Easy Ways I Earned $955 with 10 minutes a week.)

-Then send him on a trip alone to spend it on whatever he wants.
+Once you have the gift card, send your husband on a trip alone to spend it on whatever he wants.

 5. Organize the Garage

 My husband is so great at so many things, but he is not great at organizing or keeping things organized.

 About every six months, I’ll reorganize his tools.

 I use labels and put them in a place that makes the most sense to me.

 I sometimes use my rewards points to buy organization stuff for his shed instead of giving him a gift card.